aws-samples/amazon-ec2-mssql-workshop/workshop/content/Lab-2-MSSQL-WIN/Compute layer.md

 {{% /notice %}}

 - Domain join directory: choose the directory **"domain.name"**
-- IAM role: **TeamRoleInstanceProfile**
+- IAM role: **AllowEC2FC**
 + Network interface:
  - Primary IP : 10.0.1.11 +
  - Two secondary IP Addresses : 10.0.1.12 and 10.0.1.13
 ![Launch](/images/screenshots/Steps/ec2-launch-instance-settings.png?classes=border,shadow)

-- Open "Advanced Details" and insert the following script as bootstap This script will handle the storage layer, the temp db on the NVMe local drive, and will also take care in case of shutdown (via startup script)
+- Open "Advanced Details" and insert the following script as bootstrap This script will handle the storage layer, the temp db on the NVMe local drive, and will also take care in case of shutdown (via startup script)

 ```powershell